freds-dev/ML4IM/README.md

 8. Creates a box plot using the `create_boxplot` function, specifying the value column, category columns, title, and metric labels.
 9. Saves the generated box plot as a PNG file in the "visualizations/boxplots" directory.

-This script is designed to provide an overview of experiment results by visualizing the distribution of various metrics across different experiments.

 #### `paired_t_test.R`
-This script seems to compare the fitness scores of two different preprocessing methods using a one-sided paired t-test.
-Here's a summary of the script:
+This script compares the fitness scores of two different preprocessing methods using a one-sided paired t-test.

 1. It defines paths to two CSV files containing the cross-validation results for two different preprocessing methods: `preprocessing_1_path` and `preprocessing_2_path`.
 2. It specifies a list of parameters to compare, including precision, recall, mAP@0.5, mAP@0.5-0.95, and fitness.